 Like Bears for Humanity, they also donate a portion of their sales to charity.
 The filling depends on the stuffed animal.
 Some are stuffed with organic cotton or organic buckwheat hull, while others are stuffed with recycled polyfil.

-- Cupcake the Unicorn is an Organic Plush Animal (15 in) Made by Elly Lu: It is Made with OCS Certified Organic Cotton and Weighted with Organic Buckwheat Hulls
+- Cupcake the Unicorn is an Organic Plush Animal (15 in) Made by Elly Lu: It is Made with OCS Certified Organic Cotton and Stuffed With Natural Corn Fiber

 - Safe for your baby: Organic means our products are Eco-friendly and Non-Toxic

-- Dyed with Non-toxic Dyes: no toxic coloring and GOTS approved.
+- Dyed with Non-toxic Dyes: no toxic coloring.

 - Ethically Made: All of our toys are ethically made in Sri Lanka.